Medical expert of the article

 Who to contact?

-Treatment of the syndrome is medicated.
+The syndrome is treated with medication.
 As a rule, all treatment procedures are aimed at improving the patient's condition and prolonging his life.

-The main therapeutic approach is implemented using GABA funds.
-Such drugs inhibit the increased activity of spinal motoneurons and reduce muscle spasms.
+The main therapeutic approach is carried out using GABA agents.
+Such drugs inhibit the increased activity of spinal motor neurons and reduce muscle spasms.

 Clonazepam |